-Adviser: Students should choose an adviser by the end of their first semester of course work, but if this is not possible, students should select an adviser by the end of their first year of graduate study.
-An adviser of a PhD student must be a member of the graduate faculty of the English Department from the subject matter area in which the student plans to write the dissertation.
+Adviser: Students are encouraged to choose an adviser by the end of their first semester of course work, but if this is not possible, students should select an adviser by the end of their first year of graduate study.
+An adviser of a PhD student should be a member of the graduate faculty of the English Department from the subject matter area in which the student plans to write the dissertation.

 Advisory Committee: The doctoral advisory committee will normally consist of the student's major adviser as committee chair, two or three additional members of the English Department's graduate faculty, and one member of the graduate faculty from outside the English Department.
 The committee, therefore, consists of three or four members from the English Department and one from outside the Department.
-At least three of the members should have been chosen by the time of the Planning Meeting in the student's second full semester of enrollment (see below).
+At least three of the members should have been chosen by the time of the planning meeting.